zeldi100/deep_learning/README.md

 ## 4. Evaluation and Findings
 Various iterations of the model was executed to determine which model would be the best predictor.
 The window size and batch size was adjusted and outcomes compared.

-For all iterations, the model where the previous closing prices was used to predict the future closing prices outperformed the FNG model each time.
+For all iterations, the model where the previous closing prices was used to predict the future closing prices, outperformed the FNG model each time.

 The model with the **lowest loss** was the Closing price model.